-1. Until the Second World War episodes of immigration were quite small and demographically insignificant.
-Britain is not “a nation of immigrants” like the United States or Australia as some claim and large scale immigration is an entirely new phenomenon.
+1. From the first millennium until the Second World War, episodes of immigration were quite small and usually demographically insignificant.
+Britain is certainly not “a nation of immigrants” as some claim and immigration on the recent and current scale is a new phenomenon.

 3. In 1964 the International Passenger Survey was established and, in 1991, a more sophisticated measurement of immigration called the Long Term International Passenger Migration estimate was put in place.
 These allowed migration to and from the UK to be monitored on an annual basis.

-5. About 10,000 years ago the inhabitants of Britain began using the land for agriculture; some theorize that this was as the result of a migration.
-During the Roman Occupation which began 2,000 years ago, the population of Britain was about 4-5 million.
+5. About 10,000 years ago the inhabitants of Britain began using the land for agriculture; some theorise that this was as the result of a migration.
+During the Roman Occupation, which began 2,000 years ago, the population of Britain was about 4-5 million.
 While there was undoubtedly some migration to the UK, it is probable that the population remained overwhelmingly indigenous.
-There were probably about 125,000 Roman migrants in the British Isles, or about 3% of the overall population.
+There were probably about 125,000 migrants in the UK during the Roman Occupation, or about 3% of the overall population.

-6. After the end of the Roman Occupation Britain’s population fell markedly, perhaps to as little as 1.25 million.
+6. After the end of the Roman Occupation, Britain’s population fell markedly, perhaps to as little as 1.25 million.
 In this period, Britain experienced invasions and settlement by Germanic tribes but their size and scale are contested.
-Some historians believe that the number of Anglo Saxons that came to the UK was relatively small, while others argue that there was a large scale migration of Germanic people.
-Most lean more towards the minimalist model.
+Some historians believe that the number of Anglo Saxons that came to the UK was relatively small, while others argue that there was a large-scale migration of Germanic people.
+The modern view is that the numbers were relatively large.
 Subsequent settlements from Viking invasions may have made up as much as 4%-8% of the total population.
 Some historians argue that the Norman Conquest of 1066 resulted in little migration to Britain, while others believe that Norman settlers eventually made up as much as 5% of the population.

-14. Between 1964 (when annual migration began to be recorded) and 1997, net migration was low—for example, in 1964, the first year in which it was recorded it was negative.
-In the eighty years between 1851 and 1931, the population born abroad increased by only about one million.
+13. In the eighty years between 1851 and 1931, the population born abroad increased by only about one million.
 It increased slowly after the Second World War, growing by less than two million in the forty years between 1951 and 1991.
 As Figure 1 below shows the annual level of net migration since the 1960s.

-15. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
-Indeed, between 2001 and 2011 the foreign born population increased dramatically from 4.6 million to 7.5 million.
+14. In the late 1990s the pace and scale of migration increased to a level without historical precedent.
+Indeed, between 2001 and 2018 the foreign-born population doubled from 4.6 million to more than nine million.
 Part of the reason for this huge upturn in migration is that under the Labour Government of 1997-2010 immigration controls were relaxed.
-Over that period, net foreign migration was 3.6 million.
+Over that period, net foreign migration totalled 3.6 million.
 This was the result of deliberate policy changes rather than changing patterns of migration or globalisation.
-Policies such as expanding work migration and opening up the country to East European migration following the expansion of the European Union in 2004 caused immigration to reach record levels.
 The massive increase in the level of migration after 1997 is totally unprecedented in the country’s history, dwarfing the scale of anything that went before.